 |Spore Vendors||Ralphsters, Mushroom Prints|

 History of Z-Strain Mushrooms

-There’s one story about a mysterious mycologist named “The Keeper,” who claims to be responsible for cultivating this strain.
+There’s another story about a mysterious mycologist named “The Keeper,” who claims to be responsible for cultivating this strain.

 The controversy is that The Keeper would take established mushroom strains, rename them, and sell them online as their invented strain through ads in High Times magazine and online.